 Time: 15 minutes cook, 20 minutes filter

-1 1/4 cups heavy whipping cream (I prefer darigold from costco) *not a paid advertbyisement 🙂
+1 1/4 cups heavy whipping cream (I prefer darigold from costco) *not a paid advertisement 🙂

 1 teaspoon sea salt

-1-2 tablespoons white vinegar or fresh lemon juice
+2-3 tablespoons white vinegar and/or fresh lemon juice (I prefer more lemon juice)

-- In a 6qt. stainless steel pot, on medium heat bring milk, cream and salt to a boil.
+- In a 6qt. stainless steel pot, on medium heat bring milk, cream and salt just to a boil (185 F) I just watch for it all to come to a even lgentle boil.
 Stir frequently to prevent scalding.
 (We use a flame spreader to help disperse the heat)

 Like this one: Ilsa 7-Inch Cast Iron Heat Diffuser

-- Once boiling, turn off heat and add vinegar/lemon juice while stirring rapidly, this will help disperse the vinegar evenly, helping you use less vinegar and cheese will begin to curdle immediately.
+- Once boiling, turn off heat, remove from heat, add vinegar/lemon juice stir around slowly to disperse evenly, cheese will begin to curdle immediately.

-- Poor into a fine cheese cloth over a colander (I use the cheapest dishtowels from Ikea), or fine mesh colander like this one–Cuisinart Set of 3 Fine Mesh Stainless Steel Strainers, CTG-00-3MS,over a bowl that will catch the whey.
+- Poor into an extra-fine cheese cloth over a colander (I use the cheapest dishtowels from Ikea), or fine mesh colander like this one–Cuisinart Set of 3 Fine Mesh Stainless Steel Strainers, CTG-00-3MS,over a bowl that will catch the whey.
+I have even used extra strong paper towels.

 - Allow the whey to drain for 20+ minutes.